-£10720 We fund teaching assistants who implement small group teaching interventions to close gaps in literacy using the focused programmes such as Read Write Inc. and, Project X Small group tuition + 4 Months.
+£4000 Our ELSA trained support assistant has been funded to add additional hours to her caseload.
+Social and emotional learning + 4 Months.
+Moderate impact for very low cost, based on extensive evidence.
+On average, SEL interventions have an identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself Barriers to learning which are often related to social and emotional issues are addressed and resolved.
+Social and emotional interventions targeted at individuals are the most expensive, however our school recognises the value of this to both pupils and to learning and outcomes £10720 We fund teaching assistants who implement small group teaching interventions to close gaps in literacy using the focused programmes such as Read Write Inc. and, Project X Small group tuition + 4 Months.
 Moderate impact for moderate cost, based on limited evidence.
 Evidence demonstrates that intensive tuition in small groups is very effective, particularly when pupils are grouped according to current level of attainment or specific need.
-The small group interventions have the impact we intend and close gaps in attainment for most of the identified pupils (a high percentage of whom are in receipt of PP).
+The small group interventions have the impact we intend and close gaps in attainment for most of the identified pupils.
 Data supports this. £1040 We fund additional lunchtime supervisor hours in nursery to develop basic table skills such as holding cutlery, cutting up food, sharing and good manners.
 Early years intervention + 6months High impact for very high costs, based on extensive evidence.
-The gains in social and emotional wellbeing in school contribute to the creation of a climate of learning and growing up which facilitate the delivery of the curriculum The impact will be visible in attitudes to school and learning, behaviour for learning and readiness to learn.
-There is a marked improvement in behaviour and social interaction during nursery lunchtimes.
-Many of the children are already to hold and use cutlery correctly and they are able to serve themselves at our salad bar. £7000 In the Reception class additional staffing is directed towards providing small group early intervention in the teaching of maths through the Maths Makes Sense programme.
+The gains in social and emotional wellbeing in school contribute to the creation of a climate of learning and growing up which facilitate the delivery of the curriculum The impact will be visible in attitudes to school and learning, behaviour for learning and readiness to learn. £7000 In the Reception class additional staffing is directed towards providing small group early intervention in the teaching of maths through the Maths Makes Sense programme.
 Small group tuition+ 4 Months Moderate impact for moderate cost, based on limited evidence.
 Intensive tuition in small groups is very effective, particularly when pupils are grouped according to current level of attainment or specific need.
 Maths Makes Sense uses a teaching cycle of instruction and assessment which is a good basis for learning and succeeding in maths during their time at school.
-The learning system builds deep understanding and embeds a picture of the maths in children's minds.
-Although we decided to move away from using MMS wholly the additional staffing to support delivery of maths through small group teaching has ensured that 75% of Reception pupils achieved the expected level in 'Numbers' at the end of Reception compared to 48% in the previous year.
-TRAININ G AND SUPPORT £2200 The school purchased Play Ranger support from the Health and Wellbeing SLA.
+The learning system builds deep understanding and embeds a picture of the maths in children's minds TRAIN ING AND SUPPORT £2200 The school purchased Play Ranger support from the Health and Wellbeing SLA.
 Meta-cognition and self-regulation + 8 Months.
 High impact for low cost, based on extensive evidence.
 In order to raise self-esteem and awareness of how to initiate positive, structured play, we invested in training for Basic Junior Play Leaders and for staff in Promoting Positive Playtimes.
 We also have a TA presence in the play areas at lunchtimes to ensure that the Junior Play Leaders can initiate play unimpeded by challenging behaviour Pupils learn to recognise how transferrable skills such as organisation, communication, collaboration, leadership, turn taking and encouraging others can be as appropriate in a classroom setting for self-regulation as in a play context.
 We hope to see the impact of the structured play demonstrated through improved interaction and concentration, willingness to attempt new challenges and to support others.